 It is important that you conduct a search of the current design applications and registrations before applying for registration.
 This will help you to determine whether your design is both new and distinctive.

 Australian Designs Data Searching (ADDS), through IP Australia, allows you to search free for design applications and registered designs.

 You can also consult the electronic version of the Australian Official Journal of Designs, which is published every fortnight.

 Registering a design

-Design registration is obtained through the Australian Designs Office (part of IP Australia).
+Design registration is obtained through IP Australia.

 Once you file an application for a design, with the appropriate application fees and forms, the application will be given a priority date (generally this will be the date you file the application), a filing date and application number.
 Within 6 months of the priority date, you must request either registration or publication.
 If you do not, your application will lapse.

 If you choose 'registration', your design will be advertised in the Australian Official Journal of Designs and made available for searching in the ADDS database.
 As the registered owner, you will be entitled to certain exclusive rights.
 You can also ask for your registered design to be examined and certified to make it legally enforceable.

 If you choose 'publication', your design will be published in the Australian Official Journal of Designs and in the ADDS database.

 While publishing will not give you any rights, it will prevent others from gaining any rights to the design.